Online Master of Science in Software Development Degree

 METCS767 Advanced Machine Learning and Neural Networks

-Theories and methods for automating and representing knowledge with an emphasis on learning from input/output data.
-The course covers a wide variety of approaches, including Supervised Learning, Neural Nets and Deep Learning, Reinforcement Learning, Expert Systems, Bayesian Learning, Fuzzy Rules, Genetic Algorithms, and Swarm Intelligence.
+Theories and methods for learning from data.
+The course covers a variety of approaches, including Supervised and Unsupervised Learning, Neural Nets and Deep Learning, Adversarial Learning, Bayesian Learning, and Genetic Algorithms.
 Each student focuses on two of these approaches and creates a term project.
 Laboratory course.
 Prerequisite: MET CS 521 and either MET CS 622, MET CS 673 or MET CS 682.
 MET CS 677 is strongly recommended.
 Or, instructor's consent.
 [4 credits]

 Students interested in taking electives outside of the stated requirements should contact the Department of Computer Science for approval.